projectcalico/calico/master/security/http-methods.md

 ### Value

 Istio is ideal for applying policy for operational goals and for security that operates at the application layer.
-However, for security goals inside a cluster, Calico network policy is required.
-Using Calico network policy, you can restrict ingress traffic using HTTP methods inside clusters, and outside cluster Update(like web apps).
+However, for security goals inside and outside the cluster, Calico network policy is required.
+Using Calico network policy, you can restrict ingress traffic using HTTP methods (for example, GET requests) with matching criteria.

 ### Features